driuft/Retro-Do/README.md

-# Project 1 - Simple Todo
+# Project 1 - Retro-Do

 Simple Todo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.